 When my husband and I were home shopping 5 years ago, we had a lot of trouble finding one that wasn't creepy, whilst still staying within our price range.
 There were a few that were perfect but sold before we could get an offer in.
 It was a difficult time since we wanted a place of our own so badly!

 Finally, a house we had been interested in came back on the market after a dreaded pending offer.
 We were so excited since this was the one we really felt called to just by looking at the listing!
 Well, long story short, we knew it was "the one", and put on an offer within 24 hours.
 After viewing the home, we took a trip to a nearby town and enjoyed a delicious Shamrock Shake at the local McDonald's.

 Now, 5 years later, we still enjoy our yearly Shamrock Shake every year at that same McDonald's.
 It's become a tradition for us, and it reminds me of that significant time in our lives.

 Recently, I got to thinking: what if they discontinued the Shamrock Shake or shut down our local McDonald's?
 Could we still continue on with this beloved tradition?

 And so, the idea for this yummy St. Patrick's Day-inspired recipe was born!
 I hope you enjoy this tasty recipe as much as we did, and I hope it evokes as many fond memories for you as it does for us.

 Let's get started!

-- Ice Cream: You will need 2 1/2 cups of your favorite vanilla ice cream.
-I’ve used vanilla bean, as well as a standard vanilla and the more generic vanilla ice cream does taste more like the real thing!
+- Ice Cream: You will need 2 ½ cups of your favorite vanilla ice cream.
+I've used vanilla bean, as well as standard vanilla and the more generic vanilla ice cream does taste more like the real thing!

-- Milk: Just a little but of milk to create a thinner consistency.
+- Milk: Just a little bit of milk to create a thinner consistency.
 You may wish to add more if you like a liquidy Shamrock Shake.